7 Healthier Desserts for Passover

 Matzo farfel is small bits of broken matzo that get used for many oven-baked dishes.
 In this haystack recipe, however, the farfel gets mixed into the chocolate along with nuts, fruit and coconut, and the mixture is refrigerated until each haystack sets.

 Instead of spending extra dough on purchasing the packaged version, make your own, using leftover matzo.
+Nuts and dried fruits add some nurtrients to this kid-friendly dessert.

 Get creative by serving colorful fruit on skewers and dark chocolate-dipped strawberries.
 Clinical research suggests that eating eight medium strawberries a day may help improve heart health, manage diabetes, support brain health and reduce the risk of certain forms of cancer.